This post has been updated with new links and refreshed content.

 - Visitors to your page in the last 30, 60, 90 days

 - Visitors who spent more than 10 seconds on your site.
-Sure it shows some intent by them staying and looking around, but I’d still consider them TOFU
+Sure, staying and looking around shows some intent, but I’d still consider them TOFU

 - Number of pages visited on the site.
 Again, shows some intent because they’re browsing, but still considered a bit TOFU